NourAdel/chat-app/README.md

-# chat-app
+# Preview:

-real time chat app.
+real time chat app using websocket for client-server communication.

-Setup:
+# Setup:

-run npm i && npm start for both client and server side to start the development server
+run ```npm i && npm start``` start for both client and server side to start the development server.